need4swede/wiki-go/data/documents/browsing/home-screen/collections/document.md

 | A collection | Its collection detail page |
 | **See All** | The full collections browse in Library |

-Long-press a collection card for quick actions, including pinning it as a [Library Shortcut](/library/shortcuts).
+Long-press a collection card for quick actions, including adding it to [Library Pins](/library/shortcuts).